saplingjs/sapling-website/docs/permissions.md

 The `*` is a wildcard for any matching segment.
 Because editing reviews via the data API requires defining four segments in the URL, this reserves editing reviews to only those with the `admin` role.

 Creating reviews only requires two segments, so the first definition in the above example doesn't match those requests.
-They will take on the second definition, which gives create access to those with the `user` role.
+They will take on the second definition, which gives create access to those with the `member` role.

 ### Explicit openness

 Sometimes, you may need to create a permission definition that explicitly allows anyone access.

-You can either create a definition for `anonymous` or for the wildcard `*` to do this:
+You can create a definition either with the `anyone` or the `stranger` roles to do this:

     {
-        "GET /about": "*",
+        "GET /about": "anyone",
-        "GET /faq": "anonymous"
+        "GET /faq": "stranger"
     }

-Both of the above definitions work the same, and allow any user, logged in or not, to access the routes.
+?> The `anyone` role allows access to anyone, whether logged-in or not.
+The `stranger` role requires the user to be **explicitly logged out.**

 ## Custom roles

 You can create additional user roles simply by creating a user account with that role name in the `role` key.
-All custom roles are treated like `user` is, and therefore you have to explicitly enable access to each route.
+All custom roles are treated like `member` is, and therefore you have to explicitly enable access to each route.

 For example, if you wanted to create a `moderator` role for users that should have access to edit or delete anyone's reviews, you might change the above example to something like this:

     {
         "POST /data/reviews/*/*": ["moderator", "owner"],
-        "POST /data/reviews": ["moderator", "user"],
+        "POST /data/reviews": ["moderator", "member"],
         "DELETE /data/reviews/_id/*": "moderator",
         "DELETE /data/reviews": "admin"
     }